theresaabl/sliding-puzzle/README.md

     - Drag and drop tiles on mobile devices (e.g. using jQuery drag and drop) Both these options would improve user experience through offering more ways to move the tiles.

+- Another very useful future feature would be to implement the option to automatically move several tiles in one go.
+This would make the game much faster and more user friendly, since it would require significantly fewer clicks to solve the puzzle.
+If one clicks on a tile in the same row or column as the empty tile (but not neighbouring the empty tile), all tiles up to the empty tile are moved.

 - It would also be nice to implement the option for the user to  upload their own images to display on the puzzle, so users can play personalised sliding puzzles.

 - For now, the leaderboard data only uses local storage, thus users can only beat there own previous records.
 It would be great to also include a "real" leaderboard by including a database with backend developemnt.